-With relaxed borrower qualifications, competitive terms, and funding turnaround time of 1-4 weeks Lending Club is another great lender that assist small businesses to grow and succeed.
+With relaxed borrower qualifications, competitive terms, and funding turnaround time of 1-4 weeks Lending Club is another great lender that assists small businesses to grow and succeed.
 Though, they only work with businesses that 2 years of time in business.
 They offer term loans with cash up to $300,000 at interest rates of 5.9% with terms from one to five years with APR as low as 9.77%.
-They also require collateral in form of a personal guarantee blanket lien on loans above $100,000.
+They also require collateral in the form of a personal guarantee blanket lien on loans above $100,000.

-Landing Club reports to the business credit bureaus—specifically TransUnion, Equifax and Experian.
+Landing Club reports to the business credit bureaus—specifically TransUnion, Equifax, and Experian.

 - Seek Capital

-Seek Capital specializes in funding procurement from third-party lenders and offers quick business funding for businesses who don’t qualify for long-term business loans.
+Seek Capital specializes in funding procurement from third-party lenders and offers quick business funding for businesses that don’t qualify for long-term business loans.
 They offer a multitude of financing options from term loans, lines of credit, invoice financing, SBA loans, personal business loans to equipment financing and merchant cash advances.
 Here is an overview of the borrowing qualifications for each loan product:

 - For Term Loans – 3 years of time in business, 680+ personal credit score and at least $300,000 in annual revenue.